José Trinidad Reyes: Diaconate and priesthood

 In 1849, his father died, due to mental illness.On April 16 of 1850, Reyes wrote his poem Honduras, which has six octaves in ten syllables and is dedicated to the generals Gerardo Barrios and Trinidad Cabañas, and all soldiers, officers and chiefs of El Salvador and Honduras.On September 29 of the same year, he wrote his poem "To the independence", which consists of seven octaves in ten syllables, and a quartet as the epigraph.

 On February 2, 1851, the Candlemas Day, he opened with his pastorela Elisa, dedicated to the Juana and Jerónima Godoy.
-By then he had written and presented his pastorelas: Neftalia, Selfa y Rubenia.
+By then he had written and presented his pastorelas: Neftalia, Selfa and Rubenia.
 The first was dedicated to María and Isidora Reyes, who did the role of Séfora.
 The other two pastorelas were dedicated to Manuela Vega, Juana Velásquez and Maclovia Bonilla.He also wrote his pastorela Albano, which he dedicated to Raimunda Milla, and although it was rehearsed, it was never performed due to threatened violence over the appearing of political figures, according Ramón Rosa.

 On September 15, 1852, he presented his Political-Religious Discourse at the opening of Central American Congress, in Tegucigalpa.
 On October 10, he wrote and issued his Octaves to the deputies of the National Constituent Congress.

-On September 10, 1853, he wrote Canto Elegíaco, on the death of Bishop Mt.
+On September 10,1853, he wrote Canto Elegíaco, on the death of Bishop Mt.
 Jorge Viteri y Ungo.

 In early 1855, Reyes had a stomach illness and was treated by the doctors Mr. Máximo Soto and Mr. Hipólito Matute.
 This year he published his Elementary Lessons of Physics, which in March, with the Printer of Academy, became a study book for the youth of the time.

 Before June, he traveled to the city Comayagua, to visit the bishop, Hipólito Casiano Flores, who had come to consecrate himself from El Salvador, and who he accompanied on his first Pontifical Mass, according to Ramón Rosa.
 In his final year, he wrote his most poetically successful pastorela, Olympia, named probably by inspiration of the French feminist Olympe de Gouges, murdered by her struggle for equality between men and women.
 This work was dedicated to a young lady, Trinidad Boquín.He retired to the country, to the neighboring village of Soroguara, to recover his health, and returned in late August to Tegucigalpa, where, he was on his deathbed until his death on September 20 at 10am, surrounded by his disciples and families in the room now occupied by the National Archive.
 His remains are buried in the Parish Church.